About Dispatch

 The call center says that they can't see availability for my Service Agent, but I checked and I have hours set for my availability.

-Check your User.
-You may have the Slot Searching turned on.
+Check your user permissions.
+Your user may have the Slot Searching box checked, which limits slot results to that user.
 If that box is checked, Dispatch (call center) cannot see you.
+Make sure this box is not checked.

 I want the call center to schedule in Team mode but they keep scheduling in Agent mode instead.